Whitebolt/require-extra/README.md

 The possible options are:
  1. **resolver:** A resolver class instance for calculating paths (this an object with resolve function like the one available in [async-resolve](https://github.com/Meettya/async-resolve)).
  2. **dir** The route directory to use for starting path calculations.
-If this is not supplied then the path is calcuated using an algorithm that loops through a stack trace.
+If this is not supplied then the path is calculated using an algorithm that loops through a stack trace.

 ```javascript
 var requireX = require('require-extra');